ds300/bedit/README.md

 # bedit

-A weird (and cool) immutable state utility for TypeScript.
+A weird but kinda cool immutable state utility for TypeScript.

 It's like `immer` but:

-- 🕵️‍♀️ No Proxies getting in the way when you're trying to debug.
+- 🕵️‍♀️ No `Proxy` instances getting in the way when you're trying to debug.
 - 📈 10x faster (tbh [only 5x](#performance) but emotionally 10x)
 - 📉 Tiny (2kB minified)
-- 💅 An "innovative" API (give your complacent AI agent something to chew on)
+- 💅 An "innovative" API (your AI agent will enjoy the challenge)

 ## Installation